Andrew Carnegie Building

 - This building was 1 of 2,509 libraries funded by Andrew Carnegie between 1883 and 1929

-While Chairman of the English Department, Matheson had begun a library first housed in his office.
-One of Matheson's strong interests and of great importance to the School in its quest to be an academic institution of merit was the development of a good library.
+During his position as Chairman of the English Department, Matheson began a library housed in his office.
+One of Matheson's strong interests, and of great importance to the School in its quest to be an academic institution of merit, was the development of a good library.
 Therefore, Matheson wrote to Andrew Carnegie and persuaded him to fund a library.
 Andrew Carnegie agreed and donated $20,000 to Georgia Tech for the construction of the first campus standalone library.
-He donated the money on a stipulation that the Board of Trustees would allocate $2,000 annually to the operating budget of the library.
+He donated the money on the stipulation that the Board of Trustees would allocate $2,000 annually to the operating budget of the library.
 With discussions complete, the library ground breaking was celebrated on November 21st, 1906.